It is all about keeping the balance

 - How fast can you make this switch according to the demand:

-The timing for the switch is essential for understanding this concept, as it is not only related to the composition of the diet but also to the capacity of the body to adapt to the different conditions such as fasting or exercising at different intensities.
+The timing for the switch is essential to understanding this concept, as it is not only related to the composition of the diet but also to the capacity of the body to adapt to the different conditions such as fasting or exercising at different intensities.

 What the evidence says